myIR, payments and more

 If a staff member knows which KiwiSaver scheme they want to join they can contract with the scheme provider directly.
 Members can change KiwiSaver schemes but can only belong to one scheme at any time.

-KiwiSaver members can withdraw their savings (including the government kick-start and member tax credits) as a lump sum when they qualify for NZ Super (when they turn 65) or after five years' membership, whichever is later.
+KiwiSaver members can withdraw their savings (including the government kick-start (if they were eligible) and member tax credits) as a lump sum when they qualify for NZ Super (when they turn 65) or after five years' membership, whichever is later.

 Members may be able to withdraw their savings earlier:

-- if they experience significant financial hardship (excluding the government kick-start and member tax credit)
+- if they experience significant financial hardship (excluding the government kick-start (if they were eligible) and member tax credit)

 - if they experience serious illness

 - if they emigrate permanently (excluding the member tax credit which is paid back to the government).

 If a KiwiSaver member passes away before they are 65 their savings will be paid to their estate.

 - Employees who are exempt from automatic enrolment

 - Employees with special circumstances